“It was under Sudan’s dark skies that I first wondered what lay beyond. That question has never left me.”

 Research Group Photo

-With Prof. Nanda Rea at ICE-10 Conference
+With Prof. Nanda Rea's group at ICE

 Swift J1818.0-1607